 I found this lurking at the back of a box of records in a charity shop in a nondescript part of north London.
 I’d never heard of Piero Milesi, but was drawn to both the title and the image on the sleeve, which turns out to be a still from the film to which this is a soundtrack.
 It depicts an enormous engraving outside a Volterra psychiatric hospital by patient Oreste Fernando Nannetti, who referred to himself as Nanof-11, an “Astronautic Mineral Engineer of the Mental System.”
 While I’m keen to track down the movie (which doesn’t even have an IMDB page!), in the meantime I make do with the music, which is characterized by lush synthesized themes interspersed with moments of meditative calm.
 Personal favourites are “The Presence of the City” and “Mr. Nanof’s Tango” (which really begins to soar about half way through, so stay with it).
 Originally an architect, Piero Milesi created musical installations as well as soundtracks, so you can see why the story of a vast stone book recounting life in a psychiatric institution appealed.
 Earth to Nanof-11, are you out there; can you hear us?

 Debut from Japanese duo dip in the pool.
-Fairly minimal, often baroque-leaning synth and voice arrangements, with deep, widely spaced drums that, in such a synthetic context, takes on a cyber-medieval quality.
-Standouts are the title track and the stunningly beautiful “Rabo del Sol,” the music video for which is previewed below–it comes from their 1991 laserdisc release of music videos.
-Both those tracks evoke a similar mystical gravitas, a perfect vessel for Miyako Koda’s straight-tone vocal sobriety.
+Fairly minimal, often baroque-leaning synth and voice arrangements, with heavy, widely spaced drums that, in such a synthetic context, take on a cyber-medieval quality.
+Standouts are the title track and the stunningly beautiful “Rabo del Sol,” the video for which is previewed below–it comes from their 1991 laserdisc release of music videos.
+Both tracks evoke a similar mystical gravitas, a perfect vessel for Miyako Koda’s straight-tone vocal sobriety.
 (Interestingly, though a handful of tracks pick up to a spronky trot–like “Hasu No Enishi” and “View”–and feel like obvious video game scores, it was a slower, more ceremonious track called “Ismeel” that was later used in the PlayStation game Omega Boost.)
+Silence, which was released elsewhere as a self-titled, features production by Seigen Ono and Masahide Sakuda.
 The duo recently released a collaboration with the Visible Cloaks geniuses on RVNG, and unsurprisingly, it’s very good.